Replica symmetry breaking in spin glasses in the replica-free Keldysh formalism: Equivalence of ultrametric Keldysh dynamics and replica symmetry breaking

 Next, we address the response to an external (longitudinal) field $h$ which is given by the retarded Green's function

 Since the advanced Green's function for real scalar theories can be expressed as $G^A(t_1,t_2)=G^R(t_2,t_1)$, the dynamic theory can be formulated in terms of the two real functions $G^R(t_1,t_2)$ and $G^K(t_1,t_2)$.
+In the dynamical formalism of classical spin glasses, these are commonly referred to as $G$ and $C$ respectively.
 Due to causality, the former vanishes for negative relative times $t<0$.
 In the limit $T\to\infty$, it can therefore be written in the form of a generalized thermal ansatz \cite{Cugliandolo1994}

 where $\theta(t)$ is the Heaviside function and $X(t)$ plays the role of a time-dependent inverse temperature in the high-temperature expansion of the fluctuation-dissipation relation

 We emphasize that this interpretation becomes particularly meaningful at late times when the characteristic time scales of the evolution satisfy $\Delta t \gg \beta$, which justifies the expansion in powers of the inverse temperature $\beta$.